mingtsou/geog371/lectures/lec03/readme.md

 In the materials for this lecture, locate the file 'main.css'. https://github.com/mingtsou/geog583/blob/master/lectures/lec03/css/main.css

 This is our main stylesheet for our website.
 In your web root folder, create a new sub-folder `css`.
-Then copy this main.css file into the css folder.
+Then create a new file called  `main.css` file in the css folder.
+Copy the whole content from the github main.css to your local main.css file.
+Then Save the file.

-Save your ‘index.html’ document now, and refresh your page.
+Now, save your ‘index.html’ document, and refresh your web page.
 Everything should center.
 This is because we applied CSS code to our document by linking to our style file.

 It is a very simple bit of CSS that tells everything in the body element to center in the page.